UK chooses crooner Humperdinck as Eurovision entrant

 LONDON British septuagenarian crooner Engelbert Humperdinck will represent the United Kingdom at this year's Eurovision Song Contest, according to the BBC, which chooses the country's contestants.

-"It's an absolute honour to be representing my country for this year's Eurovision Song Contest," the singer told the BBC.
+"It's an absolute honor to be representing my country for this year's Eurovision Song Contest," the singer told the BBC.

 "When the BBC approached me, it just felt right for me to be a part of an institution like Eurovision.
 I'm excited and raring to go and want the nation to get behind me!"